 - Pay attention to details: do not wear too bright make-up or too much jewelry.

-After you follow these tips, you’re ready to reap the benefits of proper interview presentation: good first impression, self-confidence, and a good showing of basic personal competence.
+After you follow these tips, you’re ready to reap the benefits of a proper interview presentation: a good first impression, self-confidence, and a good showing of basic personal competence.